jangler/pokecrystal/fate-readme.txt

 Other
 -----

+- Bill's PC can not be used to manually deposit Pokémon.
+Pokémon that are caught when the player's party is full are deposited as usual.
 - Crits only occur under circumstances that raise critical hit chance (such as using a Dire Hit or a move with a high crit ratio).
 - Repels have been removed, but using an even-numbered text box frame prevents